judesingleton/judesingleton.github.io/_projects/machphonics.md

 Following his 2016 debut in the underground Hip Hop scene with the release of “H.B.O.,” Haitian-American rapper Mach-Hommy has established his niche in the Hip Hop (HH) Nation.
-Part of what sets Mach-Hommy apart from his contemporaries is his multilingual style/: switching between AAE, Haitian and Jamaican Creoles, Spanish, and French, Mach's raps are characterized by multilingual code-switching practices.
-While the use of multiple languages in HH is not new (Mitchell, 2001; Pennycook, 2006, 2007), Mach-Hommy's music provides a rich locus within which to examine the following questions/: to what extent to do the code-switching practices in HH align with understandings of conversational code-switching data and how might we see HH's artistic code-switches as theoretically similar to conversational code-switching?; and, how is identity, especially a multilingual one, indexed by the use of these
+Part of what sets Mach-Hommy apart from his contemporaries is his multilingual
+style: switching between AAE, Haitian and Jamaican Creoles, Spanish, and French, Mach's raps are characterized by multilingual code-switching practices.
+While the use of multiple languages in HH is not new (Mitchell, 2001; Pennycook, 2006, 2007), Mach-Hommy's music provides a rich locus within which to examine the following questions: to what extent to do the code-switching practices in HH align with understandings of conversational code-switching data and how might we see HH's artistic code-switches as theoretically similar to conversational code-switching?; and, how is identity, especially a multilingual one, indexed by the use of these